 - Shipping costs are calculated at checkout

-- Please contact me for further shipping information if you are visiting from a country other than Canada or U.S.
+- Please contact me for further shipping information if you are visiting from a country other than Canada, the U.S. or the U.K.